Marchand-Lab-Capstone/XenoFind/README.md

 Consensus requires the following inputs: a desired working directory, a pod5 or fast5 dataset, and a temporary reference file containing the following structure.

-    Barcode (known) - Region of Interest (NNNNN in reference) - Barcode (known) To run consensus formation, call the following command in terminal
+    Barcode (known) - Region of Interest (NNNNN in reference) - Barcode (known) Consensus formation is a mandatory preprocessing step for data with unidentified regions (the region of interest above).
+To run consensus formation, call the following command in terminal

     python xenofind.py consensus -w [working directory] -f [pod5 or fast5 directory] -r [temporary reference fasta]

+low_qual performs XNA detection by analyzing and performing statistical tests on a per base level and per consensus level.
+Regions that have several areas with low quality cores compared to the mean quality are logged as potential XNA positions.
+To call low quality score analysis, run the following command.

+	python xenofind.py low_qual -w [working directory] -f [pod5 or fast5 directory] -r [consensus fasta from consensus]

 ### Tentative Objectives